OlympusDAO/olympus-v3/README.md

 - Ensure that the deploy script (`src/scripts/DeployV2.sol`) has function(s) for deploying the contract(s), and the correct mapping from the contract name in `src/scripts/deploy.json` and the selector added to `selectorMap`
 - Run the deployment bash script (e.g. `shell/deploy.sh`) against the local fork
 - Uncomment the line containing `--broadcast` in the deployment bash script after testing in order to push the changes to the live chain
-- Copy the deployment output from `broadcast/DeployV2.sol/` to `deployments/` with the chain and timestamp
+- The deployment output will be saved in `deployments/`
 - Update the `src/scripts/env.json` file with the new contract addresses (which can be copied from the deployment output)